WFMZ investigates what happen to the popular historical sign on a local rail trail

 He said those lakes expanded and contracted over time.

-As the water pushed down on sediment, dried up, and then pushed down on sediment again, it lead to the pattern in the layers you see in the rock along the trail.
+As the water pushed down on sediment, dried up, came back and pushed down on sediment again, it lead to the pattern you see in the rock layers along the trail.

 “As a geoscientist, that’s one of the first things my eye is drawn to,” Frank says.